conda-incubator/conda-store/docs/contributing.md

 logs, docker layers, and the [Conda-Pack](https://conda.github.io/conda-pack/) tarball.
-The PostgreSQL database is used for managing the tasks for the Conda-Store workers along with powering the Conda-Store web server ui, api, and docker registry.
+The PostgreSQL database is used for managing the tasks for the Conda-Store workers along with powering the Conda-Store web server UI, REST API, and Docker registry.
 Optionally a broker can be used for tasks that is not a database for example a message queue similar to [RabbitMQ](https://www.rabbitmq.com/), [Kafka](https://kafka.apache.org/), etc. It is not believed that a